Master's & doctoral degrees

 When must I pay for my research master’s or doctoral studies?

-Study fees for research master’s and doctoral studies must be paid in full at the time of registration.
+A student may pay their study fees in three instalments.
+Your registration will be activated on receipt of the initial minimum payment.
+The rest of the instalments must be paid by the relevant payment due dates.
 Where relevant, international students must also pay the foreign levy in full at the time of registration.

 What does a master’s / doctoral degree cost?

-The fees for the 2022 academic year will be available on the Unisa website by the opening of registrations in January 2023.
-For the 2023 fees for the MBA, MBL and DBL qualifications, please contact the SBL via e-mail (sblfinance@unisa.ac.za) or visit the SBL website, as they have their own financial fee structure.
+The fee structure of the master's and doctoral degrees are currently being revised to reflect the three instalments.
+Prior to 2024, students had to pay their fees in full at the time of registration.
+The corrected fees for the 2024 academic year will be available on the Unisa website shortly.
+For the 2024 fees for the MBA, MBL and DBL qualifications, please contact the SBL via e-mail (sblfinance@unisa.ac.za) or visit the SBL website, as they have their own financial fee structure.

 Remember that you must register and pay every year until you have completed your studies.